giantswarm/docs/src/content/tutorials/app-platform/create-catalog/index.md

   - How can I hide or show an app catalog in the web UI?
   - How can I install an apps from an app catalog?
   - How can I inspect the apps in an app catalog?
-last_review_date: 2024-09-30
+last_review_date: 2024-10-21
 ---

-## Overview

-An app catalog is a collection of apps that can be deployed using the Giant Swarm App Platform.
+An app catalog is a collection of apps that can be deployed using the Giant Swarm app platform.
-We extend Helm and an app catalog is also a Helm [chart repository](https://helm.sh/docs/topics/chart_repository/).
+It's an extension of `Helm` [chart repository](https://helm.sh/docs/topics/chart_repository/).

-Each app catalog has its own [`Catalog`]({{< relref "/vintage/use-the-api/management-api/crd/catalogs.application.giantswarm.io.md" >}}) CR in the management cluster.
+Every app catalog has its own [`Catalog`]({{< relref "/vintage/use-the-api/management-api/crd/catalogs.application.giantswarm.io.md" >}}) custom resource defined in the platform API.

-The app catalog is a Git repository that contains
+The app catalog is a `Git` repository that contains:

-- a Helm repository index (`index.yaml`),
+- A `Helm` repository index (`index.yaml`).
-- chart tarballs for each version of the app that has been published.
+- A chart tarballs for every version of the app that has been published.

 These files must be served over HTTP.

-You can register community Helm chart repositories with app platform or create your own app catalog.
+You can register community `Helm` chart repositories with app platform or create your own app catalog.

-You can search for Helm charts from the community using [Artifact Hub](https://artifacthub.io/).
+You can search for `Helm` charts from the community using [Artifact Hub](https://artifacthub.io/).
 Not all community chart repositories are currently supported.
 If you encounter a problem installing an app please let us know.
-If you're registering a community catalog you can skip to the section `Register the catalog`.
+If you're registering a community catalog you can skip to the section [`Register the catalog`]({{< relref "#register-the-catalog" >}}).

 When creating your own app catalog we recommend using our [app-build-suite](https://github.com/giantswarm/app-build-suite/) tool to publish apps to your catalog.
-It adds additional metadata files that allows app platform to extend Helm.
+It adds additional metadata files that allows app platform to extend `Helm`.
 Such as only allowing an app to be installed once in a cluster.
 You can learn more about the tool by reading its [tutorial](https://github.com/giantswarm/app-build-suite/blob/master/docs/tutorial.md).

-These metadata files and the Helm `index.yaml` are used to generate app metadata that's stored in the management cluster in [app catalog entry]({{< relref "/vintage/use-the-api/management-api/crd/appcatalogentries.application.giantswarm.io.md" >}}) CRs.
+These metadata files and the `Helm` `index.yaml` are used to generate app metadata that's stored in the platform  as an [`AppCatalogEntry`]({{< relref "/vintage/use-the-api/management-api/crd/appcatalogentries.application.giantswarm.io.md" >}}) resource.

 There are [multiple options](https://helm.sh/docs/topics/chart_repository/#hosting-chart-repositories) for serving the catalog over HTTP including GitHub pages or tools like `Harbor` or `ChartMuseum` which run in a Kubernetes cluster.
 At Giant Swarm we use GitHub pages and this is what we will cover in this guide.